-Creating such a routine can help in teachers for:
+Creating such a routine can help teachers for:

-* Building smarter and better student engagement ideas
+* To build smarter and better student engagement ideas.

-On the other hand, students can also focus more on their class, as the lesson and presentation is more engaging.
+On the other hand, students can also focus more on their class, as the lesson and presentation are more engaging.

 Teachers can effectively handle distractions at the beginning of class itself by mentioning the type of distractions, and allocating a few minutes of time, for clearing them, and settling down..
 A few of the common distractions in an online classroom are